Schema Markup Guide for AI Search

 Check Your Schema Markup

-Foglift scans your website's structured data as part of the GEO analysis.
+Foglift's Technical Audit analyzes your structured data as part of your AI Readiness assessment.
 See which schema types you have, which you're missing, and how they affect your AI search visibility.

 Related Articles